The Best Science Fiction of the Year 11: Awards

-The anthology placed first in the 1983 Locus Poll Award for Best Anthology.
+The anthology placed first in the 1983 Locus Award for Best Anthology.

 "The Saturn Game" won the 1981 Nebula Award for Best Novella and the 1982 Hugo Award for Best Novella, was nominated for the 1981 Analog Award for Best Novella, and placed second in the 1982 Locus Poll Award for Best Novella.

 "Walk the Ice" placed thirteenth in the 1982 Locus Poll Award for Best Short Story.

 "The Pusher" was nominated for the 1981 Nebula Award for Best Short Story, won the 1982 SF Chronicle Award for Best Short Story and the 1982 Hugo Award for Best Short Story, and placed first in the 1982 Locus Poll Award for Best Short Story.

 "Venice Drowned" was nominated for the 1981 Nebula Award for Best Short Story and placed seventeenth in the 1982 Locus Poll Award for Best Short Story.

 "Walden Three" placed twenty-first in the 1982 Locus Poll Award for Best Novelette.

 "Second Comings -- Reasonable Rates" placed eighteenth in the 1982 Locus Poll Award for Best Short Story.

 "Forever" placed fourteenth in the 1982 Locus Poll Award for Best Short Story.

 "Emergence" won the 1981 Analog Award for Best Novella/Novelette, was nominated for the 1982 Hugo Award for Best Novella, and placed twelfth in the 1982 Locus Poll Award for Best Novella.

 "The Woman the Unicorn Loved" was nominated for the 1982 Hugo Award for Best Short Story and placed sixth in the 1982 Locus Poll Award for Best Short Story.

 "Serpent's Teeth" placed second in the 1982 Locus Poll Award for Best Short Story.

 "The Thermals of August" was nominated for the 1981 Nebula Award for Best Novelette and the 1982 Hugo Award for Best Novelette, and placed third in the 1982 Locus Poll Award for Best Novelette.

 "Going Under" was nominated for the 1981 Nebula Award for Best Short Story and placed twenty-third in the 1982 Locus Poll Award for Best Novelette.

 "The Quiet" was nominated for the 1981 Nebula Award for Best Short Story and the 1982 Hugo Award for Best Short Story, and placed eighth in the 1982 Locus Poll Award for Best Short Story.

 "Swarmer, Skimmer" was nominated for the 1981 Nebula Award for Best Novella and placed eleventh in the 1982 Locus Poll Award for Best Novella.